 It’s true that wearing any sunscreen at all is better than nothing — even more so if you make it part of your daily routine.
 But once you’ve crossed that threshold, there’s a whole wide world of sunscreen (that’s constantly growing and changing) to explore.
-And we wouldn’t be the Strategist if we didn’t keep searching for the newest and best sunscreens on the market each summer.
-With that in mind, we’ve updated this list, originally created by Strategist contributor and longtime beauty editor Hannah Morrill, with new advice from her and ten other skin-care experts, including dermatologists, aestheticians, a physician’s assistant, and cosmetic surgeons.
+And we wouldn’t be the Strategist if we didn’t keep constantly searching for the newest and best sunscreens on the market.
+With that in mind, we’ve updated this list, originally created by Strategist contributor and longtime beauty editor Hannah Morrill, with new advice from her and 12 other skin-care experts, including dermatologists, aestheticians, a physician’s assistant, and cosmetic surgeons.

 Best overall sunscreen

 The best sunscreen is the one you will use consistently and apply correctly, according to dermatology physician assistant Sydney Karp, who says she works with patients to determine “what they will actually use and not just let sit on their counter.”
 And liberal application is key to any sunscreen’s efficacy, according to dermatologist Susan Bard, who says you should apply “approximately one ounce (a shot glass’s worth) to the entire body every two hours or any time you get wet.”
 She and five other experts we spoke to — including cosmetic surgeon Kenneth Rothaus; cosmetic dermatologist Sonam Yadav; aesthetician Andrew Kelly of Paul Labrecque Salon and Spa; dermatologist Yoram Harth; and dermatologist Kenneth Mark — recommend Neutrogena as their go-to brand.
 It’s been around for forever (time-tested), relatively inexpensive (so you can stock up and not worry about generously slathering it on every two hours), and you can buy it pretty much anywhere.
 Plus, it comes in several forms, depending on your preference.